INSIGHTi

 financial reports.
 This poses challenges for PCAOB oversight.
 Over the past decade, the SEC and

-PCAOB’s ability to inspect non-U.S. accounting (audit) firms, even when these firms are registered with
+PCAOB’s ability to inspect non-U.S. accounting (audit) firms, even when these firms ar

 accounting firms based in China, including Hong Kong, even though the related securities are listed on